willfurnass/sheffield_hpc/hpc/scheduler/sge.rst

 Command                Description
 ====================== ========================================================
 -l h_rt=hh:mm:ss       Specify the total maximum execution time for the job.
+                       The upper limit is 08:00:00.
+NB these limits may differ for specific SGE Projects/Queues.

 -l rmem=xxG            Specify the maximum amount (xx) of memory to be used
                        (per process or core) in Gigabytes.